 ‘Right!
 It is all about having the freedom to decide!’ they say triumphantly.

 My mind goes back to the time when women of earlier generations were all at home.
 The woman’s routine was vastly different from the women I see now, as were the things she did.
 She got up early, swept the front yard, sprinkled water and made rangoli.
 She then bathed, fixed breakfast for the family and after they had left, did her Pooja or went to the temple.
 She then supervised her maid or did the housework herself, had her lunch, read some periodicals and had a short siesta.
-Evenings are time for family prayers and everyone sits down to sing bhajans and chant shlokas.
-On festivals and special days they go to the temple.
-Late evenings are spent talking about their days, telling stories to the children and listening to songs on the radio.
-Much later, the husband whispers: ‘You are my ghar ki rani, my griha Lakshmi!’
+Evenings were time for family prayers and everyone sat down to sing bhajans and chant shlokas.
+On festivals and special days they went to the temple.
+Late evenings were spent talking about their days, telling stories to the children and listening to songs on the radio.
+Much later, the husband whispered: ‘You are my ghar ki rani, my griha Lakshmi!’